 It was here I’m not ashamed to admit that I was told I had committed the ultimate English crime: I ordered a Coca-cola.
 Listen, I have a defense though: Earlier, we missed our plane to England so were stuck waiting hours for a rescheduled flight then we flew additional hours to England so that, at this point, our bellies were empty of food.
 Plus, I’m a Southern girl — I’m not used to the English way of life where beer is water.
 I did my best before the Coke, but a Southern lady likes to eat and if you wanna, drink — there better be food nearby.

 Regardless, it was apparently time to leave The Gardeners and move on so we sidestepped the main road, slipping down alleys with tagged brick walls and overgrown plants, which held a true beauty of its own.

-At the end of our trail, we arrived at our last pub of the day, The Ship, which is an inn with a pub.
+At the end of our trail, we arrived at The Ship, which is an inn with a pub.
 A plaque on the wall out front tells a ghostly tale of two seamen losing their lives in the labyrinth of tunnels below the city.